Have other ideas?

 Local food banks provide thousands of meals each year to needy Philadelphians, but rely on donations to stock their pantries.
 If you have extra food items, consider donating to an agency near to you — or, if you’re able, pick up some items to give away the next time you’re at the grocery store.

-You can find a great list of local food banks at the Coalition Against Hunger site.
-The site allows you to filter by food pantry and soup kitchen, indicates whether a site is handicap accessible and lets you know what days of the week certain food banks are open.
+Check out this list of local food banks on the city’s website, which is sorted by neighborhood.
+The guide lets you know which days of the week certain food banks are open.
 Phone numbers are provided and can be used to inquire about needed items.

 2. USE AN APP TO SCHEDULE AN EXCESS FOOD PICK-UP